xyzacademic/RandomDepthwiseCNN/README.md

 		python sgd_1m.py # Run MultiPerceptron on new features

-	You will get 78.39% accuracy on testing dataset in the end.
+	You will get about 78.39% accuracy on testing dataset in the end.